arashn/arashn.github.io/work.md

 #### Software Engineering Intern
 ##### Levyx, Inc.
 ##### April 2015 - August 2016
-Educated other interns on Apache Spark's funcitonality and internals
+Educated other interns on Apache Spark's functionality and internals
 Developed a suite of tests to evaluate Apache Spark's performance
 Maintained and contributed to the company's software products